 Restoration of Ahsan Manzil

-In the evening of 7th April 1888, a great tornado hit Dhaka city causing great damage.
+On the evening of 7th April 1888, a great tornado hit Dhaka city, causing great damage.
 Ahsan Manzil was greatly damaged and abandoned.
 An English engineer from Kolkata arrived here to examine the palace.
-He gave the opinion that except the “Rangmahal”, all other parts of the palace have to be reconstructed.
+He gave the opinion that except for the “Rong Mahal”, all other parts of the palace have to be reconstructed.

 After the death of Khwaja Ahsanullah in 1901, the glory of Ahsan Manzil was ended.
 His successors couldn’t continue the glory for the internal family quarrel.
 They rented different parts of the palace to tenants, who actually made it a slum.
-In 1952 govt. acquired the property and left in the supervision of the Dhaka Nawab court.
+In 1952, govt. acquired the property and left under the supervision of the Dhaka Nawab court.
 In 1985, Dhaka National Museum acquired the property and made it a museum.

-Side view of Ahsan Manzil
+A Timeline of Ahsan Manzil

-Summer Season (April – September)
+Ahsan Manzil Visiting Hours During Summer (April – September)